patshiu/spring2019webdesignbasics/_pages/projects.md

 For inspiration take a look at Carl Dair’s [principles of typographic contrast](https://drive.google.com/open?id=1qULLI4dcY1gE54EaLxhYmL_Bq7puo5qI) that we discussed in week 3

+### Week 2

+Add a navigation page for your 15 variations.
+Use the tools we learned in class to make the navigation page responsive for mobile, tablet, and desktop screen sizes.
+Your variations do not need to be responsive but feel free to update them if you wish.
+Get creative with your design and experiment with different kinds of nav layouts, keeping usability in mind.

 ## Project 2 - Iterations on a poster